dougeby/IntuneDocs/intune/planning-guide-rollout-plan.md

 Organizations commonly choose to start the Intune rollout with an initial pilot, targeting a small group of users in the IT department.
 The pilot can be expanded to include a broader set of IT users and may include participation from other organizational groups.

 ### Pilot
 The first phase to rollout should be to pilot users.
-The pilot users should understand they are the first users in a new solution and be willing to provide feedback to help improve configuration, documentation, notifications, and ease the way for all other users in later rollout phases.
+The pilot users should understand they are the first users in a new solution.
+They must be willing to provide feedback to help improve configuration, documentation, notifications, and ease the way for all other users in later rollout phases.
 These users should not be executives or VIPs.

 The pilot is a good opportunity for you to test the [challenges](planning-guide-deployment-goals.md) and refine [requirements](planning-guide-requirements) you gathered earlier.